 A must do in Africa is the Kilimanjaro Safaris.
 Plan to use a FastPass+ for this one, but do it even if you cannot score one.
-The Harambe Wildlife Reserve is home to over 30 exotic African animals that have free roam while you ride through in an open air bus for about 20 minutes.
+The Harambe Wildlife Reserve is home to over 30 exotic African animals that free roam while you ride through in an open air bus for about 20 minutes.
 The animals are most active in the morning hours, but Disney has made it so that you will not be disappointed any time of day.

 Festival of the Lion King Show.
 This is a live action, 30 minute show based on the Lion King movie and the reviews are fantastic.
 Listen to the music we all recognize and love while enjoying the imaginative brightly colored costumes.
 It is also a good chance to sit down and rest your legs.

 Pangani Forest Exploration Trail.
 This self-guided trail brings you up close and personal with many of the African animals.
 See meerkats, monkeys, and a variety of other animals throughout the walk.
 Be sure to bring your Wilderness Explorers Handbook to earn badges along the way.

 Expedition Everest–Legend of the Forbidden Mountain.
 Ride a fast roller coaster with many surprises while scaling the tallest landmark in all of WDW but watch out for the Yeti who may try to get you.
 The queue on this fun roller coaster has lots of interesting artifacts.